-In some deployment scenarios an inter-working function (IWF) may be used to translate between different segments of a network that are running different PTP profiles.
-An example is shown below in Figure III.1 where an IWF, containing a clock among other functions, would be needed to translate from the full timing support profile ([b-ITU-T G.8275.1]) to the partial timing support ([b-ITU-T G.8275.2]) going downstream from the T-GM towards the end application.
+In some deployment scenarios an inter-working function (IWF) may be used to connect synchronization network segments that are running different PTP profiles.
+An example is shown below in Figure III.1 where an IWF, containing a clock among other functions, would be needed to translate from the FTS profile ([ITU-T G.8275.1]) to the PTS ([ITU-T G.8275.2]) going downstream from the T-GM towards the end application.
 In this case, the IWF may be denoted as IWF F-P to indicate the direction of profile translation full to partial.
+Similarly, IWF P-F indicates the direction of profile translation partial to full.